denten-books/plain-text/3-format.md

 Formatting rules facilitate the conversion of machine-readable codes into human-readable text.
 The structure of such transformations governs the production, storage, reception, and the dissemination of textual artifacts.
-Despite their significance, formats continue to elude the critical gaze because our very concept of form, central to literary analysis, has always drifted between several contradictory intuitions.
+Despite their formative powers, formats continue to elude the critical gaze because our very concept of form, central to literary analysis, has always drifted between several contradictory intuitions.
 The history of formalism, as I will outline it in the first part of this chapter, contains within it at